JuliaGeo/CommonDataModel.jl/README.md

 This package contains abstracts type definition to ensure compatibility of the package [GRIBDatasets](https://github.com/JuliaGeo/GRIBDatasets.jl) and [NCDatasets](https://github.com/Alexander-Barth/NCDatasets.jl) for manipulating GRIB and NetCDF files.
 This package aims to follow the [Common Data Model](https://docs.unidata.ucar.edu/netcdf-c/current/netcdf_data_model.html) and the [CF (climate and forecast models) Metadata Conventions](https://cfconventions.org/).

-This package is at a very early state of developpement.

 Here is minimal example for loading GRIB or NetCDF files.

 ``` julia